All Recipes Casserole Comfort Food Dinner Family-Friendly Main Course

 Serving and Storage Tips

-• Leftovers can be stored in an airtight container in the refrigerator for up to 3 days.
-Reheat in the oven at 350°F (175°C) for about 10-15 minutes or until warmed through.
+Store leftovers in an airtight container for about 3 days in the fridge, then reheat them in the oven at about 350°F (175°C) for about 10-15 minutes or until warm.

-• To freeze, wrap individual portions in plastic wrap and aluminum foil, and store them in a freezer-safe bag for up to 2 months.
-Reheat directly from frozen in the oven for best results.
+Store single-serve portions in plastic wrap and aluminum foil, and keep them in a freezer-safe bag for up to 2 months.

 Helpful Notes

-• You can make this recipe spicier by adding more diced green chilies or hot salsa, or milder by using mild salsa and omitting the jalapeños.
+You can add much spicier mushrooms by adding more diced green chilies or hot salsa, or you can add less spice by using mild salsa.

 Tips from Well-Known Chefs